Information Technology Overview

-The Computer Information Technology curriculum is designed to prepare graduates for employment with organizations that use computers to process, manage, and communicate information.
+New for Fall 2016, the Information Technology programs are designed to prepare graduates for employment with organizations that use computers to process, manage, and communicate information.
 This is a flexible curriculum that can be customized to meet community information system needs.
+View student samples below.

 Graduates should qualify for employment in entry-level positions with businesses, educational systems, and governmental agencies that rely on computer systems to manage information.
 Graduates should be prepared to sit for industry-recognized certification exams.